Duncan Bridgeman: Fonterra must axe absurd incentives as Spierings payout looms

 According to Fonterra's last annual report there's still a portion outstanding from a scheme tied to a transformation programme called Velocity that covered Fonterra's 2016 and 2017 financial years when Spierings was at the helm.

-The Dutch-born Spierings left Fonterra in late 2018 after a seven-yearstint that saw the dairy giant embark on an investment strategy many see as responsible for the poor financial performance of the last two years.
+Dutch-born Spierings left Fonterra in late 2018 after a seven-year stintthat saw the dairy giant embark on an investment strategy many see as responsible for the poor financial performance of the last two years.

 During his time Spierings collected around $38 million in remuneration, including incentives and bonus payments.